jbendy/ForgeVTT_split_item_macro/README.md

 4. Notice how I used a capital "C" and "B" in my item name?
 This macro is cAsE sEnSiTiVe.
 You could easily modify it to not be, but I prefer it this way so I don't accidentally split a different stack that happens to have a similar name.
 Similarly, "itemName" requires a capital "N"!
 5. Press Enter on your keyboard

 Now once you go into your inventory, you'll see the original stack and a copy with the name slightly modified.
-For me, the new stack is called "Crossbow Bolts (Copy)" (see figure 3).
+For me, the new stack is called "Crossbow Bolts (Copy)".
 You could modify the macro to name the new stack the exact same thing; Forge doesn't care if you have multiple item stacks with the same name.

 **Some notes on usage:**
 - This macro copies every property of the stack; the picture, description, any tags, the system the item was imported from, etc. Everything.